guiyep/react-select-virtualized/README.md

 -- v 2.2.0 --

-- [x] add support to create element props.
+- [x] Add support to create element props.
-- [x] add better error handling.
+- [x] Add better error handling.

 -- v 2.3.0 --

-- [x] move modules to lib.
+- [x] Move modules to lib.
+- [x] Improve debounce.
-- [ ] move internal state of select and async select to reducer like creatable.
+- [ ] Move internal state of select and async select to reducer like creatable.
-- [ ] add support to create element props with group.
+- [ ] Add support to create element props with group.

 -- v 2.4.0 --

-- [ ] add testing so we do not only relay on storybook.
+- [ ] Add testing so we do not only relay on storybook.

   </details>